by Karen Skidmore | 07,24 | Business Planning, Business Process

 Until next time,

-They may not be paying their invoices on time, or they are consistently late to meetings.
-Or will even on occasion not even show up and not think to message you.
+They may not be paying their invoices on time, are consistently late to meetings, or, on occasion, not show up and do not think to message you.

 Perhaps they are the ones holding up the project you’ve agreed to work on; you can’t move forward with what you’ve promised to deliver because they or one of their team members haven’t given you what you needed, and it’s mucked up your delivery schedule with your other clients.

-Having to fire a client certainly isn’t a sign of success, but recognising that you have a problem with a client is certainly a sign that you are shifting your business and your CEO thinking forwards.
-And if you don’t do anything about it now, it is going to become an even bigger problem over the coming months.
+Having to fire a client certainly isn’t a sign of success, but recognising that you have a problem with a client is certainly a sign that you are shifting your business and your CEO’s thinking forward.
+And if you don’t do anything about it now, it will become an even bigger problem over the coming months.

-So how do you go about firing a client?
-Especially when you’ve probably worked hard to get them and frankly, you could do with the money and maybe not be in a position to refund anyone who may have paid upfront.
+So, how do you go about firing a client?
+Especially when you’ve probably worked hard to get them.
+Honestly, you could do with the money and maybe not be in a position to refund anyone who may have paid upfront.
 I get it; it’s not a nice job to have to do.

 1. Identify that you have a problem.
-Say it out loud to yourself and acknowledge that this is a problem you have to sort out.
-This is an important first step because too often, especially if you are busy, it’s easier to ignore all the signs and you begin to justify the situation and make allowances for your client’s behaviour.
-As soon as you begin to allow your client to have this power over you, it’s amazing how servient you can become ie doffing the proverbial cap, with a yes sir, no ma’am.
-When your professional boundaries start to slide like this, it can become very toxic, very quickly, and will have an impact on you are working with your other clients.
+Say it out loud to yourself and acknowledge that this is a problem you must sort out.
+This is an important first step because too often, especially if you are busy, it’s easier to ignore all the signs, and you begin to justify the situation and make allowances for your client’s behaviour.
+As soon as you allow your client to have this power over you, it’s amazing how servient you can become, i.e. doffing the proverbial cap with a yes sir, and no ma’am.
+When your professional boundaries start to slide like this, it can become very toxic very quickly and will impact how you work with your other clients.

 2. Review the situation.
-Before you start ranting and raving about your terrible client, take a step back and review what really may be going on.
-Have you addressed the fact that your client hasn’t paid on time/been late for meeting/not done their ‘homework’?
-And what boundaries did you have in place at the start of the working relationship, and how clear did you make these to your client?
+Before you start ranting and raving about your terrible client, take a step back and review what may be happening.
+Have you addressed that your client hasn’t paid on time/been late for a meeting/not done their ‘homework’?
+What boundaries did you have at the start of the working relationship, and how clearly did you make these to your client?
 If you haven’t got clear terms and conditions, contract or service level agreements signed, then you have to take responsibility for not setting the working relationship boundaries clear in the first place.
-Get this sorted asap so you don’t fall foul of this ever again!
-If you have, then you have perfect grounds to set a meeting with your client (and I recommend that you do this outside of any agreed paid-for consulting/coaching time), to discuss how certain boundaries have slipped, and how you can both get back on track.
+Get this sorted ASAP so you don’t fall foul of this again!
+If you have, then you have perfect grounds to set a meeting with your client (and I recommend that you do this outside of any agreed paid-for consulting/coaching time) to discuss how certain boundaries have slipped and how you can both get back on track.

 3. Assume the best, always.
-In my experience, the few clients who I have had to fire over the years were never bad people.
-Yes, they had bad behaviour but when we discussed what was going on, it was usually as a result of something in their personal life, such as a health crisis or stress levels, or they were struggling with cash flow.
-Is your client finding it hard to keep with the agreed timeframe because of other work commitments?
+In my experience, the few clients I have had to fire over the years were never bad people.
+Yes, they had bad behaviour, but when we discussed what was going on, it was usually a result of something in their personal life, such as a health crisis or stress levels, or they were struggling with cash flow.
+Is your client struggling to meet the agreed timeframe because of other work commitments?
 Have they got a problem at home that is taking their attention?
-Has their boss given them a different directive that is now clashing with the project you are working on together?
+Has their boss given them a different directive now clashing with the project you are working on?

 4. Communication is key; and always best done in person.
 When in doubt, always pick up the phone or arrange a meeting.
 Don’t try to resolve a problem with a tricky client via email because typed words can be taken in so many ways.
 And definitely don’t use emojis to try to do this work for you, yes?!
 So yes, you may not like conflict as I very much don’t, but you can’t hide behind an email because you won’t get to the root of the problem.